wmsurvey/wmsurvey.github.io/docs/02-preliminaries.md

 &emsp;&emsp;2) Video Generation Models.
 &emsp;&emsp;Video generation models primarily aim to produce visually realistic and temporally coherent sequences, which implicitly rely on learning the underlying dynamics of the environment.
 They can operate on diverse modalities, including language, visual data, and action inputs, allowing them to access environmental context and imagine future scenes.
 These characteristics position video generation models as a form of world modeling.
-Indeed, many recent world models adopt video generation as their core mechanism [5], [6], [7], enabling the prediction of future states encompassing observations, actions, and environmental changes.
+Indeed, many recent world models adopt video generation as their core mechanism [@du2023video;@wu2024ivideogpt;@zhang2025combo], enabling the prediction of future states encompassing observations, actions, and environmental changes.
 However, most video generation models focus on observation-level prediction and may lack interpretable internal representations of the world.

 <figure markdown>
   ![Implications for Modern AI Models](assets/img/02-preliminary-2.png){ width="60%" }
 </figure>

-## References
+## **References**
 \bibliography